Short-Term Turbulence Prediction for Seeing Using Machine Learning: Introduction

 A normalizing flow is a class of generative neural networks that models a probability distribution by transforming a simple base distribution (typically a standard Gaussian) into a more complex target distribution through a sequence of invertible and differentiable mappings.
 This invertible transformation also enables sampling from the learned distribution by drawing samples from the latent space and mapping them back to the data space.

 By incorporating GP and \textsc{FloTS}, our framework integrates probabilistic modeling into both statistical and deep learning approaches.
-These models provide not only accurate point predictions but also meaningful estimates of predictive uncertainty, which are essential for reliable decision-making in atmospheric applications.
+Within the autoregressive setting considered in this work, these models provide point forecasts together with estimates of predictive uncertainty, which can support more informed decision-making in atmospheric applications.

 To ensure a fair comparison, all models are trained using only historical seeing measurements without incorporating additional atmospheric or instrumental variables.
 This minimalist setup isolates the predictive capability of each model under identical data conditions.
 Including additional features such as temperature, wind, or humidity would increase both complexity and stochasticity, making information integration more challenging \citep{2022data}.
 We leave the exploration of such multivariate models to future work.